andreasaxodIE/StreamAnalyticsProject/README.md

 ## Feed Design

-### Why These Two Feeds?
+### Why have we done Two Feeds?

-A food delivery platform's core operational challenge comes down to two questions:
+When incorporating a food delivery platform, the core operational challenge comes down to two questions:

 > **"What is happening to each order right now?"**
 > **"Where is each courier and are they available?"**

-These questions are answered by fundamentally different data sources with different schemas, cardinalities, and emission frequencies:
+These questions are answered by different data sources with different schemas, cardinalities, and emission frequencies:

 | Dimension | Feed 1: Order Lifecycle | Feed 2: Courier Status |
 |-----------|------------------------|----------------------|